RawanSaudAL/FakeNewsDetect/README.md

-Fake News Detection using NLP and Machine Learning This project aims to develop a machine learning model capable of distinguishing between real and fake news articles.
-By leveraging Natural Language Processing (NLP) techniques and a robust dataset from Kaggle, the model applies advanced text processing and machine learning algorithms to enhance accuracy in classifying news content.
-This project seeks to contribute to the growing need for reliable tools that support information veracity in digital media.

-Table of Contents
-Project Overview
-Dataset
-Project Structure
-Installation
-Usage
-Methodology
-Results
-Contributing
-License
-Project Overview
-With the increase in misinformation, it’s essential to have tools that help distinguish genuine news from fake.
-This project builds a classifier to detect fake news using text data and NLP.
-The approach combines multiple machine learning techniques, including preprocessing of text, feature extraction, and model training to ensure accurate classification.

-Dataset
-The dataset used for this project is sourced from Kaggle, containing a large number of news articles labeled as either real or fake.
-This labeled dataset is crucial for training the machine learning model effectively.

-Key Features of the Dataset:
-Title: The headline or title of the news article.
-Text: The main content or body of the news article.
-Label: Classification label (real or fake).
-Project Structure
-bash
-نسخ الكود
-Usage
-Data Preprocessing: Run the preprocessing script to clean and prepare the data for training.

-python

-python src/preprocessing.py
-Model Training: Train the model using the prepared data.

-python

-python src/model.py
-Evaluate the Model: Run evaluation metrics to see the accuracy and performance.

-python

-python src/evaluation.py
-Prediction: Use the trained model to predict on new data.

-Methodology
-Data Cleaning and Preprocessing: Removing stopwords, punctuation, and other unnecessary elements from the text to standardize and simplify the data.
-Feature Extraction: Transforming text data into numerical features using TF-IDF or word embeddings.
-Model Selection and Training: Experimenting with multiple machine learning algorithms like Logistic Regression, SVM, and Naive Bayes to find the best model for the task.
-Evaluation: Assessing model performance using metrics like accuracy, precision, recall, and F1-score.
-Results
-The final model achieves a high accuracy rate, demonstrating effectiveness in distinguishing fake news from real news articles.
-Further results and model metrics are available in the notebooks section.

-License
-This project is licensed under the MIT License.
+# Fake News Detection using NLP and Machine Learning

+This project aims to develop a Fake News Detection model using Natural Language Processing (NLP) and Machine Learning techniques to distinguish between real and fake news articles.
+With a large dataset sourced from Kaggle, the project applies various text processing and machine learning algorithms to enhance the reliability of information veracity in digital media.

+# Project Overview

+Objective: Accurately classify news content as real or fake using NLP and machine learning.
+Dataset: A large Kaggle dataset with 20,800 samples for training and 5,200 samples for testing.

+# Key Components

+1. Exploratory Data Analysis (EDA):
+   - Initial inspection of data structure, distribution of real vs. fake news labels.
+   - Visualizations and summary statistics to understand data characteristics.

+2. Data Preprocessing:
+   -Cleaning: Removing stop words, links, numbers, and irrelevant content.
+   - Tokenization: Breaking text into smaller units (tokens).
+   - Stemming & Lemmatization: Reducing words to their base forms for better analysis.

+3. Word Cloud Visualization:
+   - Word clouds for both fake and real news to identify commonly used words in each category.

+4. Vectorization:
+   - TF-IDF Vectorizer to convert text data into numerical form for model training.

+5. Machine Learning Models:
+   - Logistic Regression: Achieved 96.63% accuracy.
+   - Support Vector Machine (SVM): Achieved 97.98% accuracy.
+   - Naive Bayes: Achieved 86.44% accuracy, with a higher tendency to correctly classify fake news.

+# Results and Insights

+Model Performance:
+   - Both Logistic Regression and SVM showed high accuracy and consistency in detecting fake news.
+   - Naive Bayes, while slightly less accurate, demonstrated robust identification for fake news.

+# Conclusion:
+The results affirm the effectiveness of NLP and machine learning in filtering fake news, supporting reliable media consumption.

+# File Structure

+nlp_project.ipynb: Main notebook containing all code for EDA, pre processing, modeling, and evaluation.

+# Usage

+Run `nlp_project.ipynb` in a Jupyter Notebook environment to:
+1. Load and preprocess the dataset.
+2. Train and evaluate the machine learning models.
+3. View visualizations and performance metrics for each model.